-Nutrition is a general biology course for building knowledge about nutrients in food.
-Students study how nutrients are used by the body and their relation to the new pyramid food groups and food labels.
-Proper nutrition for each stage of the human life cycle will be examined, as well as good nutrition in exercise, considerations of diet related health problems, and individual diet assessments.
+Nutrition is a general biology course for building knowledge about the six classes of nutrients in food.
+Students study how nutrients are used by the body, their relation to the myplate.gov, and how to read a food label.
+The social, economic, and environmental impact of our food selections, and production, is a highlight of this class (food sustainability).
+Proper nutrition for each stage of the human life cycle will be examined, as well as good nutrition for exercise.
+The focus is on how to reduce the risk for heart disease, stroke, cancer and diabetes.
+Pre-requisite: Minimum score of 75 on Accuplacer Reading exam.